pythonianfr/tshistory/README.md

 forecast as a staircase series with a daily revision occurring at 9am, and link each revision to the 24 hours of the next day.
 More generally we may want to reconstruct a staircase series where successive revisions each relate to several value dates.
-Such cases should instead be handled by the `block_staircase` method described below.
+Such cases should instead be handled using the `block_staircase` method described below.

 ### Block staircase